 Archery instructor for serious minded people really wanting to try or learn Archery.
+My rate is curently $80 per hr. plus range fees.
 I have taught hundreds of people.
 I greatly enjoyed showing people of all shapes and sizes that archery doesn't require huge athletic ability or strength.
 Some strength is required particularly in hands, arms, back, and shoulders.
 Most stundents only need 3 to 5 lessons and they are good for life.
 Lessons are not cheap.
 However, taking a single lesson is a great way to try something new without a heavy investment in classes or equipment.
 I teach YOU how to shoot properly.
 Unlike many other "instructors," I do not waste your time or money showing off.

 I love and enjoy working with Michael Thinsley.
 He starts from the basics, gives you the history behind archery, and how important it is to know why you’re doing this, because it helps you find the motivation to press on even if you’re a newbie like me, who has no clue what they’re doing.
 Michael is also very patient and takes all precautions necessary to make you feel safe and that you’re not being judged.
 He has helped me realize things about myself I didn’t even know, and can now work on to be a better archer.
 He is diligent and pays attention to details, like your posture, how you hold the bow and arrow, where you’re looking, down to how you breath.
 These techniques all add up so that one day, I’ll be able to get it right, and when I do I’ll feel confident in myself.
 I would recommend him to anyone who wants to learn the raw and real way of archery, but also if you want to take your mind off of anything, his lessons provide that escape.
 Not to mention, it’s a great deal of fun.
 Your time won’t be wasted.